greinacker/linode_loadbalancer/README.md

 Which will bring it back.

 In both cases, it will loop waiting for the change to actually propogate; when it has completed, and your changes have taken effect, the tool exits.

+Uses the most excellent [Linode gem](https://github.com/rick/linode); you'll need to install that gem first using

+    gem install linode

+Then add your Linode API key to the file, make it executable in your file system, remove the .rb extension if you want, and you're good to go.